Flurkmark/beep2mqtt/README.md

     device_class: smoke
 ```
 # Final words
-I hope this software bay benefit you somehow.
+I hope this software may benefit you somehow.
 Personally I hope that this was all a waste of time and it shall never hear a smoke detector going off.
 I have never interacted with soundcards before.
 It's tested on three separate hardwares, I would not be surprised if I have done something stupid and it breaks for you.
 If so, please let me know.
 Good luck, I hope you'll have no fires.